sophgo/tpu-mlir/docs/developer_manual/source_en/17_custom.rst

     rebuild_custom_plugin

-  Compile the custom operator library file according to the CPU architecture (to obtain `libcustomcpuop.so`).
-It is important to note that the environment for compiling the custom CPU operator must be compatible with the glibc version in the bmodel runtime environment.
+  Compile the custom operator library file according to the processor architecture (to obtain `libcustomapop.so`).
+It is important to note that the environment for compiling the custom processor operator must be compatible with the glibc version in the bmodel runtime environment.
 The commands are as follows:

   a. x86 architecture

   .. code-block:: shell

-    rebuild_custom_cpuop_x86
+    rebuild_custom_apop_x86

   b.
 ARM architecture

   .. code-block:: shell

-    rebuild_custom_cpuop_aarch64
+    rebuild_custom_apop_aarch64

-  With this, we have completed the backend part of the custom CPU operator.
+  With this, we have completed the backend part of the custom processor operator.

-6. Build Custom CPU Operators with TpuLang
+6. Build Custom AP Operators with TpuLang

   For how to use TpuLang, please refer to the TpuLang interface section.

-  TpuLang provides the `TpuLang.custom` interface which can also be used for custom CPU operators.
+  TpuLang provides the `TpuLang.custom` interface which can also be used for custom processor operators.
   The method of use is basically the same as that for custom TPU operators.
-The difference is that when defining the "TpuLang.custom" object, the "op_name" parameter must start with the "cpu." prefix to distinguish it, for example, "cpu.topk":
+The difference is that when defining the "TpuLang.custom" object, the "op_name" parameter must start with the "ap." prefix to distinguish it, for example, "ap.topk":

   .. code-block:: python